chrisnoonan98675/site/xl-testview/how-to/install.markdown

 **Note:** Because XL TestView can perform file system operations such as scanning the file system, it is strongly advised that you execute XL TestView as a specialized user with limited permissions and minimal access rights.

-The default username is `admin` and default password is `admin`.
-You can change this in `<XLTESTVIEW_HOME>/conf/users.conf`.
+The default username and password are both `admin`.
+You can change these values in `<XLTESTVIEW_HOME>/conf/users.conf`.

 ### Configuring the XL TestView server

-The behaviour of the XL TestView server can be modified by setting various properties.
-A overview of the configuration options can be found [here](/xl-testview/concept/boot-properties.html).
+You can modify the behavior of the XL TestView server by setting properties described [here](/xl-testview/concept/boot-properties.html).

 Configuration can be done by:

-* Setting the environment variables `XLT_SERVER_OPTS` and/or `XLT_SERVER_MEM_OPTS` before `server.sh` or `server.cmd` is executed.
+* Setting the `XLT_SERVER_OPTS` and/or `XLT_SERVER_MEM_OPTS` environment variables before executing `server.sh` or `server.cmd`.
-* On unix `server.sh` will also source the scripts `/etc/sysconfig/xl-testview` and `/etc/default/xl-testview`, so you can export the `XLT_SERVER_*` variables from there.
+* On Unix, `server.sh` will also source the `/etc/sysconfig/xl-testview` and `/etc/default/xl-testview` scripts, so you can export the `XLT_SERVER_*` variables from there.
 This has the advantage that settings will be persisted across reinstalls/upgrades.
-* Modifying `server.sh` or `server.cmd` depending on your OS.
+* Modifying `server.sh` or `server.cmd`, depending on your operating system.

-Configuration is split between memory settings for the JVM in `XLT_SERVER_MEM_OPTS` and other settings in `XLT_SERVER_OPTS`. `XLT_SERVER_MEM_OPTS` has a default of `-Xmx1024m -XX:MaxPermSize=256m` refer to your Java Runtime Documentation for details on these settings.
+Configuration is split between memory settings for the JVM in `XLT_SERVER_MEM_OPTS` and other settings in `XLT_SERVER_OPTS`. `XLT_SERVER_MEM_OPTS` has a default of `-Xmx1024m -XX:MaxPermSize=256m`; refer to the Java Runtime documentation for details on these settings.

 **Important:** The `xlt.*` system properties must be prefixed with `-D` to ensure they will be seen by the server process.

-For example configuring the server port can be done by running server.sh like (assuming you have a shell/cmd prompt at `<XLTESTVIEW_HOME>/bin`):
+For example, you can configure the server port by executing `server.sh` as follows (executed at `<XLTESTVIEW_HOME>/bin`):

     XLT_SERVER_OPTS="-Dxlt.server.port=8080" ./server.sh

-On windows this would be something like:
+On Windows, you can configure the server port as follows:

     set XLT_SERVER_OPTS=-Dxlt.server.port=8080
     server.cmd

-An example for a `/etc/sysconfig/xl-testview` or `/etc/default/xl-testview` file:
+In a `/etc/sysconfig/xl-testview` or `/etc/default/xl-testview` file:

     export XLT_SERVER_OPTS="-Dxlt.server.port=8080"